 Exposure to odors and malodors delivered by scent generators in live immersive military training programs has an impact on critical decision-making skills necessary for optimum troop performance in chaotic environments.

 Military Personnel are Exposed to “The Fog of War” on the Battlefield

 The battlefield is an assault to the senses, affecting performance levels and attacking the human body, mind, and spirit.
-Atmospheric effects such as heavy smoke, loud noises and overwhelming odors and malodors can further confuse an already chaotic situation by impairing vision, making communication difficult, and inciting involuntary responses.
+Atmospheric effects such as heavy smoke, loud noises and overwhelming odors and malodors delivered by scent generators can further confuse an already chaotic situation by impairing vision, making communication difficult, and inciting involuntary responses.
 By its nature, war is characteristically a combination of chaos and uncertainty often referred to as “The Fog of War”.

 The commonly held definition of the fog of war is: the uncertainty in situational awareness experienced by participants in military operations.
 The term seeks to capture the uncertainty regarding one’s own capability, adversary capability, and adversary intent during an engagement, operation, or campaign.

 Troops must be mentally and physically prepared to deal with the daunting challenges they might face in military training programs, as well as on the battlefield where exposure to odors and malodors shock the sensory system adversely affecting decision-making skills and the ability to perform.

 The Identification of Odors and Malodors using scent generators in Military Training Programs Can Better Prepare Troops for Critical Decisions and Response

 According to Gary Klein (1999), Sources of Power, Cambridge, MA: MIT Press, p.
 3-44; “During time-constrained, chaotic, and uncertain situations the human brain defaults to what comes easiest and natural – intuitive or naturalistic decision-making.”